FilecoinFoundationWeb/Filecoin-Antithesis/README.md

 ## Setup

-There are 10 containers running in this system: 3 make up a drand cluster (`drand-1`, `drand-2`, `drand-3`), 2 `lotus` and 2 `forest` nodes, 2 `lotus miners`, and 1 `workload` that ["makes the system go"](https://antithesis.com/docs/getting_started/basic_test_hookup/).
+There are 10 containers running in this system: 3 make up a drand cluster (`drand-1`, `drand-2`, `drand-3`), 2 lotus nodes (`lotus-1`, `lotus-2`), 2 forest nodes (`forest`, `forest-connector`), 2 lotus miners (`lotus-miner-1`, `lotus-miner-2`), and 1 `workload` that ["makes the system go"](https://antithesis.com/docs/getting_started/basic_test_hookup/).

-The `workload` container has the test scripts where endpoints are called, smart contracts deployed, transactions requested, etc...
+The `workload` container has the [test commands](https://antithesis.com/docs/test_templates/first_test/#test-commands) where endpoints are called, smart contracts deployed, transactions requested, etc...
 There are also validations to assert correctness and guarantees also occur in this container using the [Antithesis SDK](https://antithesis.com/docs/using_antithesis/sdk/).
 We explain more on the SDK in a later section.

 ## Github Files and Directories

-The repository has the containerized setup explained above.
-Note: Antithesis is fully deterministic and requires our SUT to run without internet access (it is source of nondeterminism).
+In this repository, we have directories that build all the images referenced in the setup above.

 We've made small patches for the Lotus and Forest nodes to work with a local Drand cluster.

-Below is a brief description of the key files and directories:

--   **drand/**: Contains the Dockerfile and startup scripts for Drand nodes.
-    -   **start_scripts/**: Includes scripts like `drand-1.sh`, `drand-2.sh`, and `drand-3.sh` to start specific Drand nodes.

--   **forest/**: Contains the Dockerfile and startup scripts for the forest node.
-Also includes configuration templates.
-    -   **start_scripts/**: The `forest-init.sh` startup script will initialize a Forest node.
-The `forest-connector.sh`will connect a Forest node.

--   **lotus/**: Contains the Dockerfile and startup scripts for the lotus node.
-Also includes configuration and patch files to support interaction with other nodes.
-    -   **start_scripts/**: Contains scripts for starting Lotus nodes and miners (e.g., `lotus-1.sh`, `lotus-miner-1.sh`).

--   **workload/**: The main driver of the application, responsible for generating activity chains and asserting test properties.
-Includes:
-    -   **main.go**: Entrypoint of the application, a Go binary with CLI flags for different operations.
-    -   **main/**: Contains driver scripts and tests categorized by naming conventions (e.g., `parallel`, `anytime`, `eventually`).
-These are [Test Composer](https://antithesis.com/docs/test_templates/) commands that enable Antithesis to generate thousands of test cases that will run over a multitude of system states.
-Test Composer handles varying things like parallelism, test length, and command order.
-        -   Examples: `parallel_driver_spammer.py`, `anytime_node_height_progression.sh`, `eventually_all_node_sync_status_check.py`.
-    -   **resources/**: Helper files for workloads, such as `rpc.py`, `wallets.py`, and smart contract files (`SimpleCoin.sol`).
-    -   **removed/**: Contains deprecated or removed tests for reference.
-    -   **go-test-scripts/**: Contains more Go tests.
-They are called from an executable in main.
-Allows for Test Composer to control these scripts.

--   **cleanup.sh**: Cleans the persisted data in a local setup
+Antithesis is fully deterministic and requires our SUT to run without internet access (a source of nondeterminism).

+The `cleanup.sh` executable will clear the data directory.
+This data directory is used when running the docker-compose locally, so emptying this is necessary after shutting down the system.

+There are supplementary READMEs located in the drand, forest, lotus, and workload directories.
+These provide some description specific to their respective folders.

 ## Using Antithesis